 - In the meantime, prepare the other ingredients.

-- Now, using a sharp knife cut each potato in hlaf lengthwise.
+- Now, using a sharp knife, cut each potato in half lengthwise.

-- Place each potato half on a plate, skin down, and begin adding the filling ingredeints.
+- Place each potato half on a plate, skin down, and begin adding the filling ingredients.

 - First, add ¼ of the guacamole or smashed avocado.